 We also encourage [our network] of financial professionals to use their own pages within those respective communities to engage with their clients.
 This allows financial professionals to individually connect with prospects and with clients they have.
 We're in the process of [expanding] this program.
 Certainly, given the regulatory environment, there are guidelines about what they can say in those public forums.
 But the reality is that people are making connections through social channels and we feel we need to embrace it as we move forward.

 We're working to engage brand advocates both across generations and different interest groups, interact with them with a mix of interesting, relevant, and rewarding content to help drive brand referral, rediscovery of the brand, and [for customers to] make the connection with us.

 CS: What other developments are putting pressure on your organization to take a customer-first approach?

 TL: Consumerization, which I would describe as technology advancement in the consumer space such as tablets coming to consumers before [they were widely accessible] to businesses, is driving innovation and rapidly changing consumer expectations and preferences.
 We're finding that the business space is reacting and trying to keep up with the innovation, the advancements, and changing preferences in the consumer space.
 For industry as a whole, that's a big challenge.

-With the amount of information available online right now, consumers research companies and products more than ever, certainly before they talk to an agent and a company.
+With the amount of information available online right now, consumers research companies and products more than ever, certainly before they talk to an associate and a company.
 Consumers are [contacting companies] knowing about the products they want to talk about and that's changing the conversation because they're more educated.

 A second key trend is that technology is changing and shaping the purchase process as well as the solution space of what's being provided.
 Brand image is being driven by ratings and recommendations.
 For example, Yelp ratings have an impact on customer decisions and the way they [and other review sites] will start rating financial services and products will impact our business.